rockycookie/learning-notes/ddia_notes/single_node_index.md

 - Pros
     - Same memory supports more keys (not every key has to be stored in memory)
     - Merging segments is simple and efficient, even if the files are bigger than the available memory
-    - Small number of high-frequency writes are mostly in-memory, **FAST**
+    - Small number of high-frequency writes are mostly in-memory, **FAST for writes**
         - Suitable for pattern where we have big number of keys but in a time window, high-frequency writes only go to small number of keys
 - Cons
     -  When crashes, the most recent writes (which are in the memtable but not yet written out to disk) are lost.
-In order to avoid that problem, we can keep a separate log on disk to which every write is immediately appended **More Disk Write**
+        - We can keep a **separate log** on disk to which every write is immediately appended, More Disk Write
+    - To confirm a key does not exist in the database, we need to look up each segment tree (a lot of disk writes)
+        - A **bloom filter** is a memory-efficient data structure for approximating the contents of a set.
+It can tell you if a key does not exists appear in the database

+<br/><br/>